andrescera/X79-X99-X299-OPENCORE-EFI-CATALINA-BIGSUR/README.md

  - On KERNEL>Patch

-	FIND YOR XCPM_BOOTSTRAP_PATCH ENABLE IT AND DISABLE THE REST OF XCPM_BOOTSTRAP Patches for the other processors
+	FIND YOUR XCPM_BOOTSTRAP_PATCH ENABLE IT AND DISABLE THE REST OF XCPM_BOOTSTRAP Patches for the other processors

 ```